 By definition, off-road riding means "rugged," so you should always wear clothing that combines protection and comfort.

-Never operate an ORV without these essential items:
+It is recommended that you never operate an ORV without these essential items:

-ORV helmet

-- Helps prevent serious head injury. - Should fit snugly and fasten securely. - May be a full-face helmet or an open-face helmet plus eye protection. - Add a stripe of reflective tape to make you more visible at night. - Must be a U.S. Department of Transportation-approved crash helmet.
+- ORV helmet (in accordance with I.C.
+9-18.1-14-11; see "Helmet Requirements for ORV Operators" on page 5) - Helps prevent serious head injury. - Should fit snugly and fasten securely. - May be a full-face helmet or an open-face helmet plus eye protection. - Add a stripe of reflective tape to make you more visible at night. - Must be a U.S. Department of Transportation-approved crash helmet.